MileHacker Logo

 • Licensed Guides: For Hanifaru Bay, tour operators operate with specific permissions and knowledgeable guides.

-• Seasonal Access: Hanifaru Bay's the busiest season for manta rays runs from May to November.
+• Seasonal Access: Hanifaru Bay's peak season for manta rays runs from May to November.

 • Time of Day: Early morning or late afternoon visits sometimes mean fewer boats at Hanifaru Bay.